railstack/example_with_admin/README.md

 [material-ui](https://github.com/callemall/material-ui) is a package of React components that implement Google's Material Design, use it can make some complex and beautiful pages easily.
 So we'll try it.

-And we have a index and a post page, so we need to make a frontend router for these different views.
+And we have a index and a post pages, so we need to make a frontend router for these different views.
 We use [react-router-dom](https://github.com/ReactTraining/react-router) to make it.

 Now let's install them by the package tool `yarn`(although you can use `npm` as well):